citp/privacy-policy-historical/f/fi/fin/find.ly.md

-> *The following text is extracted and transformed from the find.ly privacy policy that was archived on 2012-11-01.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121101195236id_/http%3A//info.find.ly/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the find.ly privacy policy that was archived on 2013-06-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130606063500id_/http%3A//www.findly.com/privacy) for the most accurate reproduction.*

-# find.ly - Our Privacy Policy – Verified by TRUSTe
+# Findly - Our Privacy Policy – Verified by TRUSTe

 ### Privacy Policy